French, BA

 eAdvisor Tracking Tool

-Did you know that French is the fifth most spoken language in the world?
-An understanding of the French language and its renowned foods, cultures, communities and customs prepares you for a career of adventure and creativity as a globally informed citizen.
+Did you know that French is the fifth-most-spoken language in the world?
+An understanding of the French language and the renowned foods, cultures, communities and customs prepares you for a career of adventure and creativity as a globally informed citizen.

 Program Description

-The BA program in French offers the opportunity to study the language, literature and culture of France and other French-speaking countries.
+The Bachelor of Arts program in French offers students the opportunity to study the language, literature and culture of France and other French-speaking countries.

-Students gain competence in reading, writing, speaking and listening to French and take a number of related courses on topics such as:
+Students gain competence in reading, writing, speaking and listening to French, and they take a number of related courses on topics such as:

 • art